Tennessee Student Assistance Award

 To receive priority consideration, students are strongly encouraged to submit a Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year.

-Starting with the 2014-2015 academic year, prior-year recipients (renewals) will receive the award if they meet all eligibility requirements and complete the FAFSA on or before January 17.
-After January 17, remaining funds will be awarded to the neediest applicants who apply by January 17 based on the availability of funds.
-Awards are made until funds are depleted.
+Prior-year TSAA recipients (renewal awards) will receive the award if they meet all eligibility requirements and correctly complete the FAFSA on or before February 1.
+Remaining funds will be awarded to the neediest applicants who did not receive the award the prior year and correctly completed the FAFSA by February 1.
+Awards are based on the availability of funds and are made until those funds are depleted.

 Maximum award amounts are determined by the TSAC Board of Directors prior to the beginning of the fall term.
 The amount of the award is based on the institution indicated on the student’s FAFSA.
 Award amounts for an academic year are: